renaissance-publishing/renaissance/content/chapters/37-module-monastery.md

 Hella Valley is named after the *Hella*, the name given to the Humans and Dwarves that live in the region, and their (partly) shared culture.

-The valley funs from east to west; the Worldspine Mountains rise to the west, and, even though the peaks of the range are far to the south, the smaller mountains and rough foothills to the west are still a formidable natural barrier — especially given the cold.
+The valley runs from east to west; the Worldspine Mountains rise to the west, and, even though the peaks of the range are far to the south, the smaller mountains and rough foothills to the west are still a formidable natural barrier — especially given the cold.

-The valley is well forrested, and the Hella River runs through it.
+The valley is well forested, and the Hella River runs through it.
 The valley is dotted with small farming towns, and it also sees logging, trapping and fishing.
 The river usually swells during the spring thaw, but all the cities and towns are built far enough from it to be out of danger.